nushell/nushell.github.io/commands/docs/polars_join.md

  -  `--left, -l`: left join between lazyframes
  -  `--full, -f`: full join between lazyframes
  -  `--cross, -c`: cross join between lazyframes
+ -  `--coalesce-columns`: Sets the join coalesce strategy to colesce columns.
+Most useful when used with --full, which will not otherwise coalesce.
  -  `--suffix, -s {string}`: Suffix to use on columns with same name

 ## Parameters